 Eligibility.
 All Employees (including Employees who are directors) of the Company or of any Subsidiary designated by the Committee, will be eligible to participate in the Plan, in accordance with such rules as may be prescribed from time to time; provided, however, that such rules shall neither permit nor deny participation in the Plan contrary to the requirements of the Code (including, but not limited to, Sections 423(b)(3), (4) and (5) thereof) and regulations promulgated thereunder.
 No Employee shall be eligible to participate in the Plan until the completion of six (6) months of service.
-During an Offering Period, no Employee may participate under the Plan if such Employee would own 5% or more of the total combined voting power or value of all classes of stock of the Code shall apply in determining the stock ownership of an Employee, and Shares which the Employee would be permitted to purchase under the current Offering Period shall be treated as Shares owned by the Employee.
+During an Offering Period, no Employee may participate under the Plan if such Employee would own 5% or more of the total combined voting power or value of all classes of stock of the Company or any Subsidiary.
+For purposes of the preceding sentence, the rules of Section 424(d) of the Code shall apply in determining the stock ownership of an Employee, and Shares which the Employee would be permitted to purchase under the current Offering Period shall be treated as Shares owned by the Employee.